dneimke/Blazor.Samples/Docs/introducing-blazor-forms.md

 There may be times where you need to create your own custom components.
 For example, it is common to use custom components to encapsulate and simplify repetitive chunks of code.

+In Blazor this is as simple as creating a Razor component with whatever markup and logic is required.

-The following example shows a component to consolidate the repetitive markup that is required to render Bootstrap form element groups.
-This is done to make it easier to maintain the code and helps enforce consistency across an application.
+The following component consolidates the markup to render Bootstrap form element groups.
+This removes repetitve code and makes it easier to maintain and enforce consistency across an application.

 ```html
 @inherits InputText